jacobslusser/ScintillaNET/README.md

 ### <a name="insert-check"></a>Changing Inserted Text

-There are numerous events to inform you of when changes have occurred.
+There are numerous events to inform you of when text has changed.
 In addition to the `TextChanged` event provided by almost all Windows Forms controls, Scintilla also provides events for `Insert`, `Delete`, `BeforeInsert`, and `BeforeDelete`.
 By using these events you can trigger other changes in your application.

 These events are all read-only, however.
 Changes made by a user to the text can be observed, but not modified—with one exception.
 The `InsertCheck` event occurs before text is inserted (and earlier than the `BeforeInsert` event) and is provided for the express purpose of giving you an option to modify the text being inserted.
 This can be used to simply cancel/prevent unwanted user input.
 Or in more advanced situations, it could be used to replace user input.